amacneil/dbmate/README.md

 ```

 - `protocol` must be one of `mysql`, `postgres`, `postgresql`, `sqlite`, `sqlite3`, `clickhouse`
-- `username` and `password` must be URL encoded (you will get an error if you use special charactors)
+- `username` and `password` must be URL encoded (you will get an error if you use special characters)
 - `host` can be either a hostname or IP address
 - `options` are driver-specific (refer to the underlying Go SQL drivers if you wish to use these)